 Butler’s rendering of the chain of being (scala natura, scale of nature), unlike many other versions, is primarily empirical.
 He looks about him and concludes that the order apparent in the world must have been created.
 He takes note of the moral economy and concludes this too can be attributed to the deity.
 He absolves animals from vice because whatever they do they are following nature, whereas humans have within their nature superior principles which can be overpowered but which ought to be obeyed.
 The distance separating humanity and divinity is great indeed, but there are points of contact and potential communication.
 We are generally ignorant of what the world is about.
 We do not know with any certainty who we are, what we can do, what we can hope for, or, some cases, what we should do.
 We have our sensory powers.
 Some of ours are inferior to those of animals, but they are of great use to us for the study of nature.
 Butler follows the Stoics in taking the rule of life to be “follow nature.”
 We also have a moral hierarchy in our nature.
 The superior principles of self-love and benevolence rule the essential but unrulily passions.
 Conscience (reflection) is by right superior in our nature, but can be defeated, usurped, or corrupted.
 Reason is essential for rule for God or for humans.
 God may be a utilitarian, but for us probability is the guide to life.

-The Bishop Butler Society Ltd

-The Bishop Butler Study Center

-Processional Cross given to Grace Fellowship, Lake Forest, Illinois

-Support for study and publication of poetry

-Recognition of those who have made exceptional contributions to Butler Studies

-Observance of Butler’s birthday, May 18.

-Joseph Butler as a Bridge joining Ancients, Moderns & Future Generations by David E. White & Michael J. Maranda (CSP, not yet published)

-The Works of Bishop Butler edited by David E. White (URP, 2006)

 Glossary